loekcleophas/loekcleophas.github.io/aboutme.md

 #subtitle:
 ---

-I'm an Assistant Professor in the Software Engineering group in the Model Driven Software Engineering section of the department of Mathematics and Computer Science at TU/e, and Managing Director of the Institute for Programming research and Algorithmics (IPA), a Dutch research school.
+I'm an Assistant Professor in the Software Engineering group in the Model Driven Software Engineering section of the department of Mathematics and Computer Science at Eindhoven University of Technology (TU/e), and Managing Director of the Institute for Programming research and Algorithmics (IPA), a Dutch research school.
 In addition to my work at TU/e, I am a research fellow at Stellenbosch University, South Africa.

 # Academic background